coderabbitai/coderabbit-docs/docs/faq.md

 To move to Pro, login to CodeRabbit and navigate to the Subscription page.
 Click on **End Trial and Start Pro Plan** to end the trial and move to the Pro plan.

+#### How to Add or Update Your Billing Email

+To add or update your billing email, navigate to the Subscription page and select Manage Subscription > **Billing Address**.
+Enter your email address in the Email field and click Update to save your changes.

 ### Usage and Configuration

 #### Can CodeRabbit review my existing PRs after integrating it?